THERMAL HOT WATER

 Mass Save HEAT Loan

-If you’re installing a solar hot water system, you may be eligible for a 0% interest HEAT Loan from Mass Save.
+If you’re installing a solar thermal hot water system, you may be eligible for a 0% interest HEAT Loan from Mass Save.
 You can finance up to $25,000 over the course of 7 years for home energy efficiency upgrades.
-While fuel prices fluctuate for many projects the energy savings can often come close with covering the principle payments each month.
+Although fuel prices fluctuate, for most projects the energy savings will help cover the monthly loan payments.
 Find out more about Mass Save’s HEAT Loan program.

 Alternative Energy Credits